livnelson/Road-Trip/README.md

 <img src='https://liv-creative.com/wp-content/uploads/2023/02/national-park-trip-planner.png' alt='National Park Trip Plannre Logo' width=200 />

 ## Introduction
 Welcome to the National Park Trip Planner, a web application that helps you plan and organize your national park adventures.
 This application was built with a React front-end and a Ruby on Rails back-end.
-The goal of this application is to provide a user-friendly platform where you can easily research and plan your trip to any of the national parks in California.
+The goal of this application is to provide a user-friendly platform where you can easily research and plan your trip to any of the National Parks in the United States.

 ## Features
 - Search for national parks by state or park name